USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 .. sidebar:: The producer's view of consumers

     The producer, as an independent decision-making agent, will not have perfect information about the internal consumer decision process.
-Within the Producer module, OMEGA allows the user to define the consumer decisions from the producer’s perspective, which may be the different (or the same) from the representation within the Consumer Module.
+Within the Producer Module, OMEGA allows the user to define the consumer decisions from the producer’s perspective, which may be different from (or the same as) the representation within the Consumer Module.

 While the producer’s modeled objective function is cost minimization, the term ‘cost’ is used generically here, as it is not necessarily the case that the lowest production cost option is the best option for the producer.
 Consumer willingness to pay for a particular vehicle attribute can result in another choice if the producer expects that the additional production costs can be more than offset by a higher price.
 Here, the term *producer generalized costs* is defined as the net of vehicle production costs and the producer’s view of consumer’s willingness to pay for that vehicle.

 The Producer Module will first attempt to select the available vehicle design options (i.e. tech package applications) and sales mix that minimizes generalized costs while meeting the strategic compliance target (Mg CO2e.)
-This is the starting point of an iterative process, since in many cases the demand estimated by the Consumer Module will not accept this first set of vehicle attributes, prices, and quantities.
+This is the starting point of an iterative process, since in many cases the demand estimated by the Consumer Module will not match this first set of vehicle attributes, prices, and quantities within the desired convergence tolerance.

 **Vehicle pricing and sales mix strategy**

 In addition to influencing key vehicle attributes by the design decisions, the producer also has some flexibility in how vehicle prices are set.
 Using cross-subsidization strategies to spur greater sales of some vehicles at the expense of others, producers can incentivize market class sales mix changes in order to reduce generalized costs.
 This assumption that producers will attempt to minimize their generalized costs is consistent with a producer goal of profit maximization.

-In reality, there are limits to the ability of Producers to adjust vehicle prices.
+In reality, there are limits to the ability of producers to adjust vehicle prices.
 The user can define upper and lower limits to how much price cross-subsidization can be applied.
-Also, the model automatically searches only for solutions that maintain the overall average vehicle price, thus forcing any cross-subsidization strategies to be revenue neutral.
+Also, the model automatically only searches for solutions that maintain the overall average vehicle price, thus forcing any cross-subsidization strategies to be revenue neutral.

 **Credit management strategy**

 With a policy that allows credit banking, the efficient management of compliance credits from year-to-year involves a degree of look-ahead, both in terms of expected changes in regulatory stringency and other policies, and expected changes in generalized costs over time.
 At this time, OMEGA assumes that producers aim to meet the GHG target in each year, with any banked credits used only to make up small differences between the certification and target values.
-The producer logic associated with the process box labeled “Determine Strategic Target Offset” in the process flow diagram (:numref:`al_label_overallprocessflow`) therefore simply applies a constant offset to 0 Mg CO2e to the policy GHG target.
+The producer logic associated with the process box labeled “Determine Strategic Target Offset” in the process flow diagram (:numref:`al_label_overallprocessflow`) therefore simply applies a very small offset (close to 0 Mg CO2e), if any, to the policy GHG target.
 In a future revision, we plan to consider incorporating producer decisions that are intentionally under- or over-target based on the assumption that producers make strategic decisions looking beyond the immediate present to minimize generalized costs over a longer time horizon.

 Vehicle Definitions
 -------------------